 In summary, pipeline pigging for large diameter pipes, such as those in the oil industry, is usually focused on pipeline cleaning and pipeline inspection.
 While cleaning is an integral part of process pipe pigging, the key objectives tend to be more focused on product recovery, increasing yields, improving efficiency and reducing waste.
 The design, application, and control systems are also significantly different.

 Specialists in Product Recovery

-HPS Product Recovery Solutions specialises in Pigging and Product Recovery Systems for the process industries, including food, alcoholic beverages, soft drinks, cosmetics, personal care, household goods, paints, coatings, varnishes and similar.
+HPS Product Recovery Solutions specialises in Pigging and Hygienic and Sanitary Product Recovery Systems for the process industries, including food, alcoholic beverages, soft drinks, cosmetics, personal care, household goods, paints, coatings, varnishes and similar.
 With thousands of customer across the globe, HPS has improved the productivity, efficiency and profits of a massive range of organisations processing an extremely diverse range of liquids.